ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Animation.rst

 be triggered for animations in a Behavior or Transition, or animations that are part of an animation group.

-If
+If :ref:`alwaysRunToEnd <sdk_qtquick_animation#alwaysRunToEnd-prop>` is
-`alwaysRunToEnd </sdk/apps/qml/QtQuick/Animation#alwaysRunToEnd-prop>`__
-is true, this signal will not be emitted until the animation has completed its current iteration.
+true, this signal will not be emitted until the animation has completed its current iteration.

 The corresponding handler is ``onStopped``.